Mash14/Git-Search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

+## Description

+This is an angular app used to search for people's Github accounts.
+It show their username, photos and also a list of their repositories.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.